scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 7
 - **Duration:** 5 minutes

-A growth of razor sharp bramble appears at a target location.
-Choose a point in range, summoning bramble in a 3x3 square centered on that point.
-The bramble counts as difficult terrain.
-The bramble is flammable and a tile will burn away after taking 1 wound of fire damage.
+A 3x3 growth of razor sharp bramble appears centered on a point in range you can see.
+The bramble counts as difficult terrain and is flammable, each tile burning away after taking 1 wound of fire damage.

 Any creature attempting to take a move or sprint action through the bramble must make a Dexterity save vs your spellcasting.
 On fail they take 1 wound die, with their movement ending on a crit.
 A creature makes this save only once per move or sprint action.

 The area increases by 1 for every level above 1st.

 ___
+#### Breath
+*1st Level*
+- **Casting Time:** 10 AP
+- **Range:** 5
+- **Duration:** concentration, 1 hour

+You summon a swirling vortex of breathable air around up to 5 creatures in range you can see.
+Make a spellcasting roll, adding 1 Bad die for every creature targeted.
+On success, each creature is able to breathe normally when they otherwise couldn't, such as underwater, in a smoke filled room, or in a vacuum.
+Creatures also get expertise when saving against poisonous or harmful gasses, such as from _Poison Cloud_ or _Miasma_.

+Add a proficient die for every level above 1st.

+___
 #### Chilling Fog
 *1st Level*
 - **Casting Time:** 6 AP
 - **Range:** 15
-- **Duration:** 10 minute.
+- **Duration:** 10 minutes

-A chilling fog appears in a 5x5 area at a target location.
+A chilling fog appears in a 5x5 area centered on a point in range you can see.
 Make a spellcasting roll, all creatures gain slow equal to the number of crits rolled, with a minimum of 1.
 All creatures inisde the fog gain fire resistance 1.
 The fog heavily obscures the area.

 The size and range of the fog increase by 2 for every level above 1st.